quill18/VideoSummarize/README.md

 3. **How it works:**
    - If `prompts/system_prompt_override.txt` exists and has content, it will be used
-   - If the override file is empty or missing, the default prompt is used
+   - If the override file is missing or empty, the default prompt is used
-   - The override file is git-ignored, so your customizations won't be committed
+   - The override file is git-ignored, so your customizations are safe from future updates

 **Example customizations:**
 - Add specific game terminology or context